Skip to main content

 11 min read

-The Intelligence Layer You're Accidentally Ignoring
+The Intelligence Layer Most Boutique Firms Are Accidentally Ignoring

-You start noticing things.
+The team starts noticing things.
 Every mid-market law firm has the same document management problem.
 Every healthcare company under 500 employees stalls at the same process stage.
 Every manufacturing client underestimates the same integration cost by the same margin.

 Why Platform Interfaces Can't Solve This